gittinsaran/stocksdashboard/README.md

 # stocksdashboard
-A comparison Crowdsourcing Short Squeeze for GameStop and Tesla Shares using Python Dashboards
+A comparison of Short Squeeze's for GameStop and Tesla Shares using Python Dashboards